gigantc/dfree-wp-boilerplate/wp-content/plugins/rvg-optimize-database/readme.txt

 = Excluding specific posts/pages from deleting revisions =
 If you want to keep revisions for a specific post/page (no matter what the other settings are), create a custom field named 'keep_revisions' for that post/page and give it the value 'Y'<br>

-= Running the Analyzer =
-Before running the Optimization, you can run the Database Analyzer first<br>
-Go to: Dashboard > Tools > Optimize Database<br>
-Click the 'Analyze Database' button<br>

-= Starting the Optimization =
+= Starting the Analysis / Optimization =
 You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br>
 Note: if you use the Scheduler the Optimization will run automatically!<br>
-Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)
+Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)<br>
+You can click one of the following buttons:<br>
+'Analyze (summary): analyzes the database and gives the count of what will be cleaned<br>
+'Analyze (detail): analyzes the database and gives a detailed report of what will be deleted<br>
+'Optimize (summary): actually deletes the items and gives the count of what has been deleted<br>
+'Optimize (detail): actually deletes the items and gives a detailed report of what has been deleted<br>

 = Multisite Support =
 * Install the plugin as Network Administrator (Network Admin &raquo; Plugins)